C-Loftus/dwmBuild/README.md

 For more complex build procedures please consult the makefile in each directory.

 ## Running
 DWM needs a way to start on login.
-On a minimal Linux installation, the easiest way is to do this is to add DWM to you xinitrc
+On a minimal Linux installation, the easiest way is to do this is to add DWM to your .xinitrc.
 If you do not have an xinitrc, I have provided a sample one in the repository.
 Be careful, as running cp on this will overwrite your earlier .xinitrc
 ```
 cd XServerFiles